Firefox Pwns Internet Explorer: Opinion

 The rare occasions I have used IE in the past have indeed been to download better browsers, such as Firefox.
 I have only been using the internet comprehensively for the last five years, and I have used IE for a combined total of less than five minutes.
 I originally used it to download Opera, a fantastic free browser with many cool features like multi-tab browsing, session restore, password saving and of course, it's more secure than IE!

 I used Opera for several months of my first exploits on the net, it was fast, reliable and rarely crashed.
 I found out about other alternative browsers, reports were split on them all, except for Firefox.
-Here was a browser that all users seemed to get along with happily, with it's wealth of built in features, great availability of extensions, security, plug-in availability, it was all thumbs up!
+Here was a browser that all users seemed to get along with happily, with its wealth of built in features, great availability of extensions, security, plug-in availability, it was all thumbs up!

 I downloaded the latest version Mozilla Firefox 1.0.2, and I never looked back, it was awesome.
-I enjoyed adding extensions and playing with themes for my shiny new Firefox, the community that sprang up around it to support it's Open Source code are very quick to release updates for new versions too.
+I enjoyed adding extensions and playing with themes for my shiny new Firefox, the community that sprang up around it to support its Open Source code are very quick to release updates for new versions too.
 I used Firefox exclusively for over four years, as part of a minority, a community of people who wanted a better browsing experience.

 More recently it seems as though Firefox has crept into the lead in regards to browser popularity, so now we are in the majority!
 I'd love to say it's official and this is categorical evidence, but it's not.
 It is however indicative enough for me to want to write a blog on the subject, which I hope is enough to mark the occasion.
 I believe the most part of Firefox's recent conversion rate success is due to the fact it was endorsed so highly by Google, with their Google Toolbar, and Adwords campaigns.
 Also the fact it does so well in test such as The Acid tests for browsers.
 There was also of course "Download Day", to try and take the world record for the most downloads of a new release of software in a single day.